Session 2 - Module A: Advanced LangChain Patterns¶

 Focus on:

-Provide detailed findings with sources.
+Provide detailed findings with data quality scores and recommendations.

 """